 At the heart of the region's wine industry lies busy and modern McMinnville, mostly charmless except for its historic, red-brick downtown district.
-Here you'll find older buildings, art galleries, boutiques and fine restaurants, along with a small-town feel as kids play on sidewalks and tourists stroll up and down the main artery of 3rd St.
+Here you'll find art galleries, boutiques, wine-tasting rooms and fine restaurants.
+There are some attractive old buildings; see the tourist office for a pamphlet.
+The main regional attractions are the area's wineries, of course.

 Newberg & Dundee

 The gateways to wine country, these small cities were originally founded as Quaker settlements.
-Little of those original quiet ways remain however, and now strip malls and modern services are much of what you'll see.
-At least there's fine dining in the area, along with upscale countryside places to sleep.
+These days, car traffic, strip malls and modern services are much of what you'll see.
+There are excellent restaurants here, however, along with upscale places to sleep.
 Dundee is 2 miles west of Newberg, on Hwy 99W.

 The single name 'McKenzie' identifies a beautiful and mysterious river, a mountain pass, a spectacular historic highway and one of Oregon's most extraordinary and wondrous natural areas.
 Premiere recreational opportunities abound, from fantastic fishing to exceptional hiking to racy rafting trips.